Bruno Lage: Wolverhampton Wanderers

-2021-22 season
+2021–22: First season and defensive record

 In June 2021, Lage was lined up to succeed compatriot Nuno Espírito Santo at Premier League club Wolverhampton Wanderers.
-He required a hearing for a work permit as he did not qualify automatically to work in Britain post-Brexit.
-The hearing was successful and, on 9 June, he was confirmed as the club's new head coach for the 2021-22 season.
-Lage's remit was described as "attacking football, fluid formations and developing youth" in addition to challenging for European football.
+He required a hearing for a work permit, as he did not qualify automatically to work in Britain post-Brexit.
+The hearing was successful and, on 9 June, he was confirmed as the club's new head coach for the 2021–22 season.
+Lage's remit was described as "attacking football, fluid formations and developing youth", in addition to challenging for European football.

 Lage's first signing for Wolves was winger Francisco Trincão, who joined the club on a season-long loan from Barcelona.
 Further additions were made to the first-team in the form of goalkeeper José Sá and the loan signing of Korean forward Hwang Hee-chan.
-Sá would go on to win Wolves' player of the season award that year after a string of impressive performances, and was credited for his sweeper keeper role which allowed Lage to adopt a strategy of building attacks from the back of defence.
+Sá would go on to win Wolves' player of the season award that year after a string of impressive performances, and was credited for his sweeper keeper role, which allowed Lage to adopt a strategy of building attacks from the back of defence.

 On 14 August 2021, Wolves lost 1–0 away to Leicester City in Lage's first game.
-In his first home game at Molineux, Lage lost 1-0 to a Tottenham Hotspur side managed by Nuno Espírito Santo.
+In his first home game at Molineux, Lage lost 1–0 to a Tottenham Hotspur side managed by Nuno Espírito Santo.
 He achieved his first win ten days later, a 4–0 victory at Nottingham Forest in the second round of the EFL Cup.
 Despite not winning any of their opening three league fixtures, Lage's side was praised for their attacking playing style, with supporters dubbing it "Bruno-ball".
-During pre-season, Lage had initially attempted to move Wolves away from the 3-4-3 system favoured by his predessor and deployed a 4-4-2 or 4-2-3-1, however he reverted to the five-man defence once the season started due to issues with the defence.
+During pre-season, Lage had initially attempted to move Wolves away from the 3–4–3 system favoured by his predecessor, and deployed a 4–4–2 or 4–2–3–1; however, he reverted to the five-man defence once the season started, due to issues with the defence.
 Relying on the players favoured by Espírito Santo and adopting a similar style of play, Lage's first season was described as "evolution rather than revolution."